felipefialho/coding-style/README.md

 section
 ```

-Avoid nesting elements, the preference is always to use classes.
+Avoid nesting elements, the preference is always to use class.

 ```css
 /* Good */